• Skip to primary navigation

 All I know is that I am so glad I started making my own granola.
 I can control how much sweetener I use, what kind of sweetener I use and of course what add-ins – nuts, seeds, dried fruit, and other flavorings I incorporate.

-Granola cooked on tray with wooden spoon.
+Olive oil granola baked on trays with wooden spoon.

 Make this pecan granola recipe your own